Planner Guide

 PlannerConfigand performance data into separate Kubernetes ConfigMaps - Adds the planner service to the generated DGD, configured to read from those ConfigMaps

 The planner receives its config via --config /path/to/planner_config.json which is mounted from the planner-config-XXXX ConfigMap.
-Profiling data is mounted from the planner-profile-data-XXXX ConfigMap.
+When thorough bootstrap data is generated, profiling data is mounted from the planner-profile-data-XXXX ConfigMap.

 See the Profiler Guide for the full profiling workflow and how to configure pre-deployment sweeping.